Continuous-Time Random Walk with multi-step memory: An application to market dynamics: Comparison with empirical data

-Apparently, the formal similarity of the one and two-step memory models is emphasized by similar structures of both resulting VAFs.
-However, in the current case the parameters of exponents in Eq. \refe{two:Ctwoexp} are complex numbers (and not real numbers as in our previous model, cf. Eqs.
-(25) and (26) in Ref. \cite{gubiec2}), which makes their interpretation much more complicated.

-Furthermore, we should emphasize that all required parameters $\tau _1, \tau _2, w$ and $\epsilon$ can be estimated on separated empirical data sets without using the empirical VAF.
-That is, to find parameter $\epsilon$ only jump lengths are sufficient, while for estimation of remaining parameters only waiting times are required.
-As a result, the comparison of our theoretical VAF with its empirical counterpart is not a fit because no free parameters were left to make it.
+Notably, all required parameters $\tau _1, \tau _2, w$ and $\epsilon$ are estimated by the separate empirical data without exploiting the empirical VAF.
+This is a basic result for further considerations.
+That is, to find parameter $\epsilon$ only set of empirical jump increments are sufficient to have, while for the estimation of remaining parameters only set of empirical waiting times is required and available.
+We obtained a very promising comparison of our theoretical VAF with its empirical counterpart because this is not a fit as no free parameters were left to make it.

-The comparison of our present model predictions with empirical VAF together with the corresponding predictions of our previous model is shown in Fig. \ref{two:f:autocorr}.
+The comparison of our theoretical predictions with the corresponding empirical VAFs is shown in Fig. \ref{two:f:autocorr}.

-The improved agreement provided by our present model predictions is well seen.
-To explore further, for intermediate times ($t \in [5,40]$) the current model prediction is closer to the empirical data than the previous one, while VAF for smaller times ($t <5$) and longer times ($t>40$) remained, in fact, unchanged.
+The improved agreement provided by the two- and infinite many step memory models in comparison with the one-step memory model is well seen.
+However, still small but distinct systematic deviations exist even for the infinite many step memory model (especially for the initial time).